gelxgx/gelxgx/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Baidu
+- 🔭 I’m currently working on Alibaba
 - 🌱 I’m currently learning React and TypeScript and Vue
 - 📱 How to reach me: gelx1015